-'''

 server-admin# /usr/cluster/bin/hafence -v

-'''

-If any of the affected ports are disabled, you must manually enable them before starting CXFS on the affected nodes:
+If any of the affected ports are disabled, you must manually enable them before starting CXFS on the affected nodes.
+For example, for a Brocade switch:

-- 1. Connect to the switch using telnet.

-- 2. Use the portenable command to enable the port.

-- 3. Close the telnet session.
+- 1. Connect to the switch using ssh or telnet. - 2.
+Use the portenable command to enable the port. - 3.
+Close the ssh or telnet session.